vroyer/hive-solr-search/README.md

 	23760492	2011-07-21 09:48:02.998	List of French born footballers who have played for other national teams	NULL Time taken: 0.09 seconds, Fetched: 7 row(s)

-Because Hive currently evaluates twice the pushed predicates when residual predicate is null, previous example have been tested with the patch https://issues.apache.org/jira/browse/HIVE-9186.
+Because Hive currently evaluates the pushed predicates twice when residual predicate is null, previous examples have been tested with the patch https://issues.apache.org/jira/browse/HIVE-9186.
 Without this patch, the workaround is to add a fake (1=1) predicate to the where clause, but this may add a performance penalty if you don't have any filter task following the request to the SolrStorageHandler.
 You can check the execution...

 	hive> EXPLAIN SELECT * FROM hive_solr_wiki_q WHERE solr_query='title:natio*';
 	OK